Last Updated on

 Best Performance/Cordless Model

-- This random orbit sander by Makita is a robust, well-designed model that makes a great choice if you are looking for a high performance, cordless sander.
+- This random orbit sander by Makita is a robust, well-designed model that makes a great choice if you are looking for high performance, cordless sander.
 It has a comfortable grip and its compact size with a low centre of gravity makes it easy to manoeuvre.

-- With simple touch buttons and velcro paper fastenings, you’ll find this Makita cordless random orbit sander extremely easy to setup and use.
+- With simple touch buttons and velcro paper fastenings, you’ll find this Makita cordless random orbit sander extremely easy to set up and use.

 - For even better performance and results, the pad control system features a controlled spin start and a pad brake.